JCSDA/jedi-docs/docs/developer/developer_tools/getting-started-with-gitflow.rst

   git flow init -d                             # initializes git flow with default values

-It is possible to initialize git flow with different values but using all default values is very strongly recommended.
+It is possible to initialize git flow with different values but using all default values is required for JEDI.

 .. _gitflow-branches: